Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

 Upon completion of the course I have recreated the app using different languages and frameworks in order to further understand the implementation of functionality and design choices.

+Other versions:
-- Version 2.0 - Since v1.0 was created on a Mac I recreated the app on Windows: [Sports Scoring App - Ruby & Sinatra (created on Windows)](https://github.com/rcarmitage/codeclan_solo_project-sports_scoring_app_v2.0_ruby_sinatra)
+- Version 2.0 - Since version 1.0 was created using a Mac I recreated the app using Windows: [Sports Scoring App - Ruby & Sinatra (created on Windows)](https://github.com/rcarmitage/codeclan_solo_project-sports_scoring_app_v2.0_ruby_sinatra)
 - Version 3.0: [Sports Scoring App - JavaScript & Vue](https://github.com/rcarmitage/codeclan_solo_project-sports_scoring_app_v3.0_javascript_vue)
 - Version 4.0 (pending): Sports Scoring App - JavaScript & React